TorchJD/torchjd/docs/source/docs/aggregation/index.rst

 .. hint::
     This table is an adaptation of the one available in `Jacobian Descent For Multi-Objective Optimization <https://arxiv.org/pdf/2406.16232>`_.
-The paper provides precise justification of the properties in Section 2.2 as well as proofs Appendix B.
+The paper provides precise justification of the properties in Section 2.2 as well as proofs in Appendix B.

 .. _Non-conflicting:
 .. admonition::